 Construction of Lurie Garden was funded by the generous donors to Millennium Park Foundation.
 The ongoing horticultural maintenance of the Garden is supported by earnings from a $10 million endowment gift made by the Ann and Robert H. Lurie Foundation.
 The Millennium Park Foundation manages and oversees the endowment, the Garden’s annual budget, and its general operations.

-For membership inquiries or to learn more, visit the Lurie Garden website at the link below.
+To learn more, visit the Lurie Garden website at the link below.